Actipro/WPF-Controls/Documentation/topics/bars/controls/combobox.md

 The [IsUnmatchedTextAllowed](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.IsUnmatchedTextAllowed) property determines whether text that doesn't match a gallery item is allowed to be committed.
 This property is `true` by default, and when unmatched text is encountered, the [UnmatchedTextCommand](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.UnmatchedTextCommand) will be executed.
 If that command is not specified or if its can-execute returns `true`, the unmatched text will be committed.
 Otherwise, the original text value prior to any changes will be restored.

 When the [IsUnmatchedTextAllowed](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.IsUnmatchedTextAllowed) property is set to `false` and unmatched text is encountered, the original text value prior to any changes will always be restored and the [UnmatchedTextCommand](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.UnmatchedTextCommand) will not be examined.

+## Previewing Text-Matched Gallery Items

+When text is typed in a combobox that matches an item in the contained menu gallery displayed on an open popup, and if the gallery supports preview features, the matched gallery item will be previewed.
+Matched gallery item previews are only supported by default when the combobox's popup is open.

+The [IsPreviewEnabledWhenPopupClosed](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.IsPreviewEnabledWhenPopupClosed) property can optionally be set to `true` to allow the combobox to also show matched gallery item previews as text is typed while the combobox's popup is closed.
+This feature is handy for comboboxes that contain font names, since the font name can be typed and completed to show a live preview of the font change in a related document without the combobox popup ever showing.

 ## Key Tips